A decline in global trade pushed our proprietary leading economic indicator into very negative territory.

 Our proprietary leading economic indicator declined significantly month-over-month and has shifted to very negative territory.
 This was driven by a decline in global trade.

 Our outlook for U.S. stocks versus investment grade bonds is currently in neutral territory, compared to a preference for U.S. stocks last month.
 The decline in the strength of the signal was driven by the decline in the QS leading economic indicator and a rise in the ten-year yield.

-In U.S. fixed income, we forecast that high yield bonds will outperform investment grade bonds over the next month, a large reversal compared to last month’s forecast.
-This change has been driven by spread narrowing between high yield and investment grade bonds and the drop in equity volatility.
+In U.S. fixed income, we believe that high yield bonds could outperform investment grade bonds over the next month.
+This is supported by the yield differential between high yield and investment grade and the level of U.S. equity volatility.

 Asset Class Preferences are based on QS Investors proprietary quantitative factor models.
 These rules-based financial models use a combination of indicators that analyze asset valuations, investor sentiment, and the broad economy.

 All data source Bloomberg, as of 12/31/19, unless otherwise noted.
 Global Equities represented by the MSCI ACWI Gross Total Return Local Index; U.S. Equities represented by the S&P 500 Total Return Index; Emerging Market Equities represented by the MSCI EM Gross Total Return Local Index; developed markets represented by the MSCI World Index; the U.S. Dollar (USD) represented by the Bloomberg Dollar Spot Index; and the British pound (GBP) represented by the Bloomberg GBP Spot Index.

 QS Leading Economic Indicator Index is a proprietary composite of economic data that QS Investors believes are significant in determining financial and economic conditions in the U.S. Past performance or any prediction or forecast is not indicative of future results.
 QS Leading Economic Indicator Index inception date is 1/2/1970.